ahmetsolmaz2134/Future-Climate-Dynamics-in-Southeastern-T-rkiye-ARIMA-and-SARIMA-Time-Series-Forecasting-Based-o/README.md

-# Future Climate Risk in Southeastern Türkiye (2021–2050)
+# Future Climate Dynamics in Southeastern Türkiye

-## Project Overview

-Climate change is expected to substantially alter temperature and precipitation regimes across Southeastern Türkiye, a region characterized by high climatic variability, water-resource pressure, agricultural dependence, and increasing exposure to drought and extreme climatic conditions.

-This project investigates projected climate change and associated climate risks across Southeastern Türkiye during the 2021–2050 period using CMIP6 climate projections and multiple Shared Socioeconomic Pathways (SSPs).

-The primary objective is to quantify projected changes in temperature, precipitation, and drought-related climate conditions and to identify areas that may experience greater future climate risk.
+### ARIMA and SARIMA Time-Series Forecasting Based on NASA POWER Data

 ---

-## Research Question

-**How are temperature, precipitation, and drought-related climate risks expected to change across Southeastern Türkiye during 2021–2050 under different CMIP6 climate scenarios?**

-### Specific Objectives

-- Quantify projected changes in mean temperature.
-- Assess projected changes in precipitation.
-- Examine spatial and temporal variations in climate change signals.
-- Evaluate potential changes in drought conditions.
-- Compare projected climate conditions under different SSP scenarios.
-- Identify areas with relatively higher future climate risk.
-- Produce reproducible maps and statistical visualizations using R.
+## 1. Project Overview

+Climate change is increasingly affecting temperature and precipitation regimes across the Mediterranean and Middle East.
+Southeastern Türkiye is particularly vulnerable because of its semi-arid climatic conditions, agricultural dependence, water-resource pressure, and strong seasonal variability.

+This project investigates the temporal dynamics of temperature and precipitation across Southeastern Türkiye using long-term NASA POWER climate data and statistical time-series modelling.

+The study applies **ARIMA (AutoRegressive Integrated Moving Average)** and **SARIMA (Seasonal AutoRegressive Integrated Moving Average)** models to identify temporal patterns, evaluate seasonality, and generate short- to medium-term statistical forecasts.

+The primary analysis period covers **1981–2025**, while statistical forecasts will be generated for the subsequent period where model performance and uncertainty permit.

 ---

+## 2. Why Was This Project Conducted?

+Many regional climate studies focus primarily on detecting trends in temperature and precipitation.

+However, identifying a historical trend does not fully describe the temporal structure of a climate variable.

+Temperature and precipitation are characterized by:

+- temporal dependence,
+- autocorrelation,
+- seasonality,
+- persistence,
+- interannual variability,
+- and non-stationary behaviour.

+Therefore, this project approaches climate variability as a **time-series modelling problem**.

+The purpose is not only to determine whether climate variables have changed, but also to investigate whether their historical temporal structure can be statistically modelled and used to generate future forecasts.

+---

+## 3. Research Question

+### Main Research Question

+**How can ARIMA and SARIMA models represent and forecast the temporal dynamics of temperature and precipitation in Southeastern Türkiye?**

+### Sub-Questions

+1. What are the long-term temporal characteristics of temperature and precipitation?
+2. Do the climate time series exhibit significant autocorrelation?
+3. Are the series stationary?
+4. Is there a significant seasonal component?
+5. Does SARIMA provide better predictive performance than non-seasonal ARIMA?
+6. Which model provides the most reliable forecasts?
+7. How do forecast characteristics differ among the provinces of Southeastern Türkiye?

+---

-## Study Area
+## 4. Study Area

-The study focuses on **Southeastern Türkiye**, including the provinces of:
+The study focuses on the major provinces of Southeastern Türkiye:

 - Adıyaman
 - Batman